sbaeunker/audioToMidiConverter/README.md

 # Audio to MIDI converter

-This project is meant to transform audio files (currently only .wav's are supported) to MIDI files.
+This project is meant to transform audio files to MIDI files.

 ### Building